Comparison of the purchase costs of different heating systems in Germany – Three heating systems are future-proof and efficient – Image: Xpert.Digital

 1. Combined heat and power plant (CHP)

-• How it works: A CHP generates electricity and heat at the same time and can therefore achieve high levels of efficiency.
+- How it works: A combined heat and power (CHP) unit generates electricity and heat simultaneously, thus achieving a high efficiency.
 It is particularly suitable for larger buildings or residential complexes.

-• Follow-up costs: Relatively high due to the maintenance effort and fuel costs.
+- Follow-up costs: Relatively high due to maintenance and fuel costs.

-• Environmental aspects: CHP plants can be operated in a relatively environmentally friendly manner by using biogas, but the CO₂ balance depends heavily on the fuel used.
+- Environmental aspects: CHP plants can be operated in a relatively environmentally friendly way through the use of biogas, however the CO₂ balance depends heavily on the fuel used.

 2. Fuel cell

-• How it works: Fuel cell heaters use chemical reactions to generate electricity and heat and are particularly efficient.
+- How it works: Fuel cell heating systems use chemical reactions to generate electricity and heat and are particularly efficient.

 3. Electric heating

-• Follow-up costs: Very high, depending on the price of electricity.
+- Follow-up costs: Very high, depending on the electricity price.

-• Environmental aspects: High CO₂ emissions from conventional electricity generation, but more environmentally friendly when using green electricity.
+- Environmental aspects: High CO₂ emissions with conventional electricity generation, but more environmentally friendly when using green electricity.

-• How it works: One heater per floor, mostly gas-powered.
+- How it works: One heater per floor, usually gas-powered.

-• Environmental aspects: Depending on the gas, relatively high emissions.
+- Environmental aspects: Depending on the gas, emissions are relatively high.

 5. Gas heating